 While many of the courses in our biology curriculum core ensure our graduates have acquired the necessary requirements for any professional and graduate program, this concentration allows students to take more specialized courses in areas of human health that will make them stand out as candidates.
 Students can explore topics such as pathophysiology, embryology, virology and more.
 Students may also consider taking approved classes from other departments to expand the breadth of their degree.
-For example, some courses in Health Sciences and Psychology may be used to fulfill the requirements of this concentration (e.g. nutrition or health psychology).
+For example, some courses in Health Sciences and Psychology may be used to fulfill the requirements of this concentration.
 This concentration also works well with the 3+1 pathway from UC Pharmacy school allowing students to graduate with a B.S. in Biology by completing year one of the professional program and using those courses as the biomedical science concentration courses.

 Students in this concentration take four additional courses in the biomedical sciences area.
-Courses in the concentration must be different than those taken as part of the major requirements.
+Courses in the concentration must be different than those taken as part of the major requirements and are chosen in consultation with the student's academic advisor.

-- BIOL 303 Medical Terminology

-- BIOL 321 Animal Parasitology

-- BIOL 333 Immunology (with lab)
+BIOL 333 Immunology (with lab)

+BIOL 362 Adv Anatomy: The Nervous System

-- BIOL 370 Physiology of Exercise
+BIOL 370 Physiology of Exercise

-- BIOL 420 Pathophysiology I
+BIOL 420 Pathophysiology I

-- BIOL 421 Pathophysiology II
+BIOL 421 Pathophysiology II

-- BIOL 422 Embryology (with lab)

-- BIOL 419 Micro Eco Health/Disease (with lab)

-- BIOL 453 Virology (with lab)
+BIOL 453 Virology (with lab)

-- HSCI 204 Nutrition

-- EXER 370 Exercise physiology
+EXER 370 Exercise Physiology

+EXER 400 Exercise Metabolism and Energy Sources

-- PSYC 353 Physiological psychology
+PSYC 353 Physiological Psychology

-- PSYC 358 Health psychology
+PSYC 358 Health Psychology

-- PHAR 520 Pathophysiology
+PHAR 520 Pathophysiology

-- PHAR 511 Drug Literature Evaluation
+PHAR 511 Drug Literature Evaluation

-- PHAR 512 Immunology
+PHAR 512 Immunology

-- PHAR 513 Biochemistry
+PHAR 513Biochemistry

-- PHAR 516 Medicinal Chemistry - PHAR 524 Clinical Research Methods
+PHAR 516 Medicinal Chemistry

+PHAR 524Clinical Research Methods